mrbean-233/-NETWORKWALKS-B083-WK2-CYBERSECURITY-LAB-SETUP/README.md

 5. **Wafw00f** was used to determine whether a Web Application Firewall was protecting the website.
 The result identified **ModSecurity (SpiderLabs)**.

 6. **DNSRecon** was used to enumerate DNS records.
 The results provided information on name servers, mail servers, SPF/TXT records, service records, and DNS software information.

+## 4.3 theHarvester👣
+I gathered public information from microsoft.com using theHarvester, run with both the Baidu source and all available sources.

+`theHarvester -d microsoft.com -l 1000 -b baidu`
+The Baidu source returns 0 IPs, emails, people, and hosts, which is expected because Baidu is a restricted search engine in China and because of rate limits.

+`theHarvester -d microsoft.com -l 50 -b all`
+After scanning through all available sources, interesting results gathered from Hudson Rock Search return:

+- **602,369 total compromised items**

+- **16,140 employees and 581,626 users flagged in breaches.**

+- **43 hosts from employee URLs.**

+Several sources (LeakIX, Windvane, THC, BuiltWith, SecurityScorecard, and others) returned missing API key warnings, which is expected since those sources require a paid or registered API key that isn't set up in this lab environment.

+Note:
+*-d: Specifies the target domain (e.g., microsoft.com).*
+*-l: Limits the number of search results to process (e.g., 50 or 1000).*
+*-b: Specifies the data source or search engine to query (e.g., baidu or all).*

 ## 4.2 Network Scanning with Zenmap 🫆